carpentries-lab/python-aos-lesson/setup_check.md

 *Windows*: If you receive an error message about python or conda not being found, try the following:

-* Open the Anaconda Prompt and enter the following to find the path of the Anaconda3 directory:
+* Run the program Anaconda Prompt from the Windows start menu and enter the following to find the path of the Anaconda3 directory:
   ```
   where python
   ```